Last Updated on September 21, 2024 by Taylor

 The House in the Cerulean Sea by T.J.
 Klune

-Check out this series guide to The House in the Cerulean Sea for details on the sequel!
+Check out this series guide to The House in the Cerulean Sea for more details!

 A Wizard’s Guide to Defensive Baking by T. Kingfisher